RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Application-Command-Stuff/Batch Edit Guild Application Command Permissions.md

 Batch Editing Guild Application Command's Permissions {#batcheditguildcommandpermissions}
 ============
-- Execute the `ApplicationCommands::batchEditGuildApplicationCommandPermissionsAsync()` function, while passing in a data structure of type `BatchEditGuildApplicationCommandPermissionsData`, with a return value of type `auto` or `Jsonifier::Vector<GuildApplicationCommandPermissionsData>`.
+- Execute the `ApplicationCommands::batchEditGuildApplicationCommandPermissionsAsync()` function, while passing in a data structure of type `BatchEditGuildApplicationCommandPermissionsData`, with a return value of type `auto` or `jsonifier::vector<GuildApplicationCommandPermissionsData>`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp